futurehood/Articles/web420-a-private-peer-to-peer-internet-for-the-people/README.md

 As the ecosystem continues to grow, JavaScript libraries will emerge to provide frameworks for future-forward concepts like distributed storage and distributed computing systems, making it drop-in-simple for developers to replace dependence on traditional or cloud-based storage and computing with decentralized Web420 equivalents.
 There will soon be little rationale for building out new applications using traditional architecture in all but the most niche circumstance.
 This is the future that's coming, a DCNT Internet.

-Web420 doesn't just have the potential to replace most of the existing corporate Internet, it has the potential to burn most of the existing Internet to the ground.
+Web420 doesn't just have the potential to replace most of the existing Internet, it has the potential to burn most of the existing Internet to the ground.

 Beware the fumes, they're toxic.